wkumari/draft-wkumari-dnsop-alt-tld/README.md

    uniqueness is not guaranteed.

-   Currently deployed projects and protocols that are using pseudo-TLDs (for example, the ".onion" pseudo-TLD (and other labels in [I-D.grothoff-iesg-special-use-p2p-names]) are encouraged but not required to move under the ALT TLD.
+   Currently deployed projects and protocols that are using pseudo-TLDs are encouraged but not required to move under the ALT TLD.
 Rather, the ALT TLD is being reserved so that future projects of a similar nature have a designated place to create alternate resolution namespaces that will not conflict with the regular DNS context.

    A number of names other than .ALT were considered and discarded.
 In order for this technique to be effective the names need to continue